 3. What Will Happen At My DUI Arraignment?

 The arraignment is where the court process begins.
 A judge may advise you, the “defendant”, of the criminal charges and possible penalties.
-The prosecutor, who acts as the attorney working on behalf of the State of Colorado, presents an offer with a proposed sentence.
+The prosecutor, the attorney working on behalf of the State of Colorado, presents an offer with a proposed sentence.
 You will have the chance to plead

-If you plead not guilty, the case will generally proceed to the pre-trial phase.
+The case will generally proceed to the pre-trial phase if you plead not guilty.
 At this point, your attorney will get a chance to review all the evidence and documents involved in your case, including a copy of the chemical test results and the police report.
 This can help them evaluate your case and help you determine whether or not you may want to take a plea deal or take your case to court.

 Note that defendants who fail to appear at their arraignment — or have private counsel appear for them — will have a bench warrant issued for their arrest.

 4. Should I Accept a Plea Deal?

 In some cases, a plea deal may be preferable to taking your chances at trial.
 Your attorney can negotiate the best deal for you so that you’ll get a predictable outcome.
 Juries can be unpredictable, even when you think you have a solid case.
 A plea deal can also save you time and money by avoiding a lengthy and expensive jury trial.

 There are a lot of factors that go into whether a plea deal might make sense in your case.
 At the initial phase of the court process, your attorney may have limited information about your case.
 After they have been able to